jlfong/a2-shortstack-copy/README.md

 The goal of this application is to host a service where users can log into the website and create, edit, and delete their own set of Harry Potter characters.
 New users can create an account.
 Some challenges I faced in this assignment was getting the Passport local authentication to work.
 I chose to use the
 Passport local authentication and lowdb database because those were two topics discussed in class.
 I decided to use the Wing CSS framework because its framework is meant to have a minimalist look and I liked the look of the Wing CSS framework on my application.
+I overwrote the table

 The middleware packages I used were: express, express.static, passport, body-parser, cookie-parser, helmet:
 - Express is a middleware and routing web framework that has minimal functionality.
 It listens for requests and calls the appropriate functions.